 - Locker rooms are available to change before and after swimming.

 - Our Red Cross Certified lifeguards watch over the pool at all times.
-Counselors are on deck and in the water with campers.
+There are 4 lifeguards on duty and counselors are in the pool area and in the pool with the campers.

 - We have flotation devices for our Tee Pee (PreK)campers that need them.
 Counselors are in the water with them.

 - At the beginning of each session our campers take a swim test to see which area of the pool they are allowed to be in.
 The test is administered by our lifeguards.
 Our campers swim skills are evaluated and then they are given a color coded bracelet and told which area of the pool they can be in.
 They must take the test to be allowed in the pool.

 - If your child is uncomfortable taking the swim test, email the camp at email@example.com and we can talk to the counselor to work with the camper and encourage them to take the test.

 - Camp is held rain or shine.
 At camp we call rain liquid sunshine!

 - If it is a light rain the campers will go about all of their camp activities in their normal locations.

 - If it is a heavier rain we conduct camp activities under the pavilions and tents.